 Enrollment Management Student Financial Aid

-Student Financial Aid shall be the single office designated to coordinate and administer financial aid and scholarships at the University of North Florida.
+The Office of Student Financial Aid shall be the single office designated to coordinate and administer financial aid and scholarships at the University of North Florida.

-Student Financial Aid coordinates the distribution and use of all need-based resources, as well as all merit-based programs awarded by the Office of Admissions, the Graduate School and the individual colleges or departments of the University.
+The Office of Student Financial Aid coordinates the distribution and use of all need-based resources, as well as all merit-based programs awarded by the Office of Admissions, the Graduate School and the individual colleges or departments of the University.
 Additionally, this office coordinates scholarships awarded to students by donors external to the University.

 Distribution and Use of Financial Aid and Scholarship Funds